 Family and friends LOVE to help.
 And when it comes to wedding planning, you should let them!
-I know, I know.
+Don’t get it twisted – when we say wedding planning tasks, we don’t mean the whole shebang.
+Do yourself a favor and hire a planner or a day-of-coordinator for that (trust us, it’s WORTH the money to have a planner by your side!).
 For those of you cringing right now you’ve probably got some well-meaning friends and family who get carried away.
 Maybe they are excited to help, but they want to help in their own way and offer their opinions about what gets done and how.
 And that doesn’t fly when it comes to executing your wedding events in your vision.
 So before you take a look at the 7 tasks, establish some ground rules for yourself and for them.

 - Don’t assume that people want to help.
 Ask them instead!
 If they do offer help on their own, accept it graciously and think about what they would be best at.

 - Be specific!
 First, about how you need their help.
 You don’t want your tone deaf Masi offering to sing at your wedding reception or your notoriously unorganized cousin in charge of letting you know when vendor deposits are due.
 Second, be specific about your vision and your expectations.
 If you enlist someone to plan your bridal shower and their style is totally off from yours, you probably won’t be happy with the end result or enjoy yourself.
 There’s nothing wrong with having a really specific idea of what you want in mind, but there IS something wrong with expecting your helpers to pull double duty as mind readers, too.

 Task 1: Organizing a list of friends and family who want to perform at the wedding